|The Aztec-type lines in this shell are unique, found on a beach in Australia five years ago.|

 And now, as her time nears, I almost wish I would have accepted that reality at that time, when now, during these impossible circumstances, I know I’ll never see her again.
 Thankfully, we’ve both already expressed our love for one another, even going as far as expressing all the reasons we’ve loved each other throughout our lives.

-Like most siblings, during childhood, we had occasional ups and downs, but as adults, we became all the closer, relying on one another as the years passed.
+Like most siblings, we had occasional ups and downs, during childhood but as adults, we became closer, relying on one another as the years passed.

 |This shell was an exciting find.|